begin with a free consultation (949) 870-3800

 Moderate Traumatic Brain Injuries and Long‑Term Effects in Orange County Cases

 A moderate TBI typically involves a loss of consciousness that lasts from several minutes to a few hours, followed by extended periods of confusion and disorientation.
 The resulting physical, cognitive, and emotional difficulties can be long‑lasting and, in some cases, permanent.
-Many individuals require ongoing rehabilitation and support to regain as much independence and daily function as they can.
+Many individuals require ongoing rehabilitation and support to regain as much independence and daily functioning as possible.

 A severe TBI is a life‑altering injury that often results from a significant impact or penetrating trauma.
 These injuries may lead to an extended coma or profound amnesia and can cause lasting damage to both cognitive and physical abilities.
 People with severe TBIs often need comprehensive medical care and assistance for the rest of their lives.